Recipe Idea Shop

 Recipe Idea Shop » Recipes » Desserts

-I like this haystack candy recipe because the variations are endless.
-You can make haystacks with almond bark, chocolate chips, butterscotch chips, peanuts, chow mein noodles, mini marshmallows and more additions or subtractions than I can mention here.
+You can make haystacks with almond bark, chocolate chips, butterscotch chips, peanuts, chow mein noodles, mini marshmallows, and more mix-ins than I can list here.

-I should have added mini marshmallows because they are my youngest granddaughter's favorite.
+I should have added mini marshmallows to them today because they are my youngest granddaughter's favorite.

 haystack-candy-with-chocolate-dry-roasted-peanuts-and-peanut-butter